-White blood cells (leukocytes) are an important part of the body’s defense against infectious organisms and foreign substances (the immune system The immune system is designed to defend the body against foreign or dangerous invaders.
+White blood cells (leukocytes) are an important part of the body’s defense against infectious organisms and foreign substances (the immune system White blood cells The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more ).
-To defend the body adequately, a sufficient number of white blood cells must receive a message that an infectious organism or foreign substance has invaded the body, get to where they are needed, and then kill and digest the harmful organism or substance (see figure Lymphatic System: Helping Defend Against Infection Lymphatic System: Helping Defend Against Infection The immune system is designed to defend the body against foreign or dangerous invaders.
-Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more ).
+To defend the body adequately, a sufficient number of white blood cells must receive a message that an infectious organism or foreign substance has invaded the body, get to where they are needed, and then kill and digest the harmful organism or substance (see figure Lymphatic System: Helping Defend Against Infection Lymphatic System: Helping Defend Against Infection The lymphatic system is a vital part of the immune system.
+It includes organs such as the thymus, bone marrow, spleen, tonsils, appendix, and Peyer patches in the small intestine that produce... read more ).

 Like all blood cells, white blood cells are produced primarily in the bone marrow.
 They develop from stem (precursor) cells that mature into one of the five major types of white blood cells: